MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

  > [!NOTE]
  > Backup of Hyper-V VMs stored on ReFS volume is supported with DPM 2019 RTM.
  >
-> We have identified a few issues with backup of deduplicated ReFS volumes.
-We are working on fixing these, and will update this section as soon as we have a fix available.
+> We have identified a few issues with the backup of deduplicated ReFS volumes.
+We are working on fixing these and will update this section as soon as we have a fix available.
 Until then, we are removing the support for backup of deduplicated ReFS volumes from 2019 UR1.

 ### Windows Server Core support
 You can install DPM 2019 UR1 on Windows Server Core 2019 and 2016.